 He excelled in the military due in large part to the tremendous leaders he was blessed to serve under.
 As he rose through the ranks he was continuously tested with new challenges.
 Serving in many of the toughest units made him appreciate teamwork, taught him to push beyond his limits, and allowed him to mentor young troops who followed.
 For years he assumed his success was a result of what he did...It wasn't until after retirement that he finally came to know Christ.

 Greer was an expert at weapons, tactics, and hand-to-hand combat.
-He learned to speak French and Spanish and taught foreign soldiers his craft in remote villages.
+He learned to speak French and trained foreign soldiers in remote regions of the world.
 He was a four-time competitor in the grueling Lieutenant General David E. Grange, Jr., Best Ranger Competition - the toughest 3-day mental and physical challenge in the world.
 In the course of 20 years, he had accomplished much more then he dreamed.
 He was an Airborne Ranger, a Green Beret, and rose to become one of the youngest Command Sergeants Major in the history of the modern US Army.
 He learned his destiny wasn’t defined by what he hadn’t achieved, but by what he could achieve.

 Typical of most soldiers, Greer stayed as far away from the media as possible during his Army career.
 Providing interviews during training exercises or deployments was considered taboo.
 Following retirement, he remained passionate about supporting our troops in the fight against terrorism.